NASH-WORK/NASH-CRM/README_en.md

 ##Special thanks：<br>
 @ The static page of this CRM system is built on the href= <a "http://materializecss.com/" >materializecss</a>, in particular thanks to the materializecss developer to provide the relevant framework<br>
-@ This system is widely used in the href= <a "nash.work" > Nash space </a>, and the relevant personnel to give suggestions, in this show very much thanks to their active participation<br>
+@ This system is widely used in the href= <a "http://nash.work" > NASH.WORK </a>, and the relevant personnel to give suggestions, in this show very much thanks to their active participation<br>

 ##Developers：<br>
-Development Team: Nash Dev Team E-mail:service@nash.work<br>
+Development Team: NASH.WORK Dev Team E-mail:service@nash.work<br>

-##Enjoy ~!
+##Enjoy ~